adameastvold/auto-coop/README.md

 # AUTO-COOP

-This project is to build my own automatic chicken coop door.
+This project is to build my own automatic chicken coop door and future automations for the coop

 Requirements:
 - API